cylc/cylc-doc/src/installation.rst

 Configuration
 -------------

-Cylc uses "sane and safe" defaults and is suitable for use "out of the box".
+Cylc uses sane and safe defaults and is suitable for use "out of the box", if all you need to do is run jobs locally in the background.
 However, many things may need to be configured, e.g:

-* Job hosts
+* :ref:`AdminGuide.PlatformConfigs` (jobs hosts, runners, etc)
-* Communication methods
+* :ref:`Scheduler Hosts<Submitting Workflows To a Pool Of Hosts>`
-* User/Site preferences
+* :ref:`Default Event Handlers<EventHandlers>`

 Cylc Flow
 ^^^^^^^^^